-First recorded by Marian Montgomery (1964).
+First recorded by Marion Montgomery (1964).

-Hit version by Frank Sinatra (US #4/MOR #1/R&B #25/UK #44 1966).
+Hit versions by O.C.
+Smith (US #127 1966), Frank Sinatra (US #4/MOR #1/R&B #25/UK #44 1966).

 From the wiki: “‘That’s Life’ was written by Dean Kay and Kelly Gordon, and was first recorded in 1964 by Marion Montgomery.
 (Montgomery was born ‘Marian’ but later changed the spelling to ‘Marion’.
 According to spelling of her name on the single’s 45 rpm label, someone at Capitol Records didn’t get the memo.)

 “O.C.
 Smith’s 1966 cover arrangement was recorded shortly after Smith left Count Basie’s orchestra as vocalist.
 Released as a promotional single in February 1966, Smith’s ‘That’s Life’ ‘bubbled-under’ the Hot 100, peaking at #127.